KDE/documentation-docs-kdenlive-org/compositing/compositions.rst

       :width: 400px

-.. note:: With method #1 and #2, Kdenlive by default creates a composition which automatically adjust its duration to the above/below clips.
+.. note:: With method #1 and #2, Kdenlive by default creates a composition with a duration adjusted automatically to fit the overlap of the two clips.

 .. _compositing-composition_track: